 Van den Heuvel is a very common name in the Netherlands.

-The family crest on the lithograph of the family tree is a graphic decoration of this lithography.
+The family crest on the lithograph of the family tree, commissioned by Antonius van den Heuvel (1803-1864) in 1858, is a graphic decoration of this lithography.

 It shows three lime-trees / linden on hills / a sand ridge.
 A lime tree was a very common tree on the sandy soils of this region.